kushalkolar/MESmerize/source/user_guides/viewer/modules/cnmfe.rst

 Please see the CaImAn demo notebook mentioned above to understand the rest of the parameters.
 The Caiman docs also provide descriptions of the parameters: https://caiman.readthedocs.io/

 You can also enter parameters for CNMF and component evaluation as keyword arguments (kwargs) in the the respective text boxes if you select "Use CNMF kwrags" or "Use evaluation params".
-This is useful if you want to enter parameters that cannot be entered in the GUI for example.
+This is useful if you want to enter parameters that cannot be entered in the GUI for example. **Use single quotes if you want to enter string kwargs, do not use double quotes.**

 .. _module_CNMFE_Usage: